hmcts/azure-subscriptions/README.md

 The script can be run manually on a Linux VM or in a docker container to test out structural changes.

-Management group nodes are highlighted with a thick white border as denoted by `:::mg`.
+Management group nodes are highlighted with a thick red border as denoted by `:::mg`.
 Subscription nodes use the default blue/grey border.

 ## New subscription